subquery/subql/docs/publish/publish.md

 - **Hide project:** If selected, this will hide the project from the public SubQuery explorer.
 Keep this unselected if you want to share your SubQuery with the community!
 ![Create your first Project](https://static.subquery.network/media/projects/projects-create.png)

-Create your project and you'll see it on your SubQuery Project's list. *Now we just need to deploy a new version of it, we're almost there!*
+Create your project and you'll see it on your SubQuery Project's list. *We're almost there!
+We just need to deploy a new version of it. *
 ![Created Project with no deployment](https://static.subquery.network/media/projects/projects-no-deployment.png)

 #### Deploy your first Version